This page is documentation of the github actions runner we plan to use

 1. Since repos on slaclab are public, we would have to enable the 'Allow public repositories' on the runner groups.
 (Which may have a security risk if non-slac users fork the repo and trigger the runners)

-1. To solve this, in the organization's 'General actions permissions', set the policy to 'Allow <organization_name> actions and reusable workflows'.
+1. (Update, we can allow public repos, just as long as the runners are only allowed to run within the organization, which is allowed for enterprise - Managing access to self-hosted runners using groups - GitHub Enterprise Cloud Docs) To solve this, in the organization's 'General actions permissions', set the policy to 'Allow <organization_name> actions, and select non-ad-build-test, actions and reusable workflows'.
 So only people within the organization can access the runners.
+And can include other actions like default github ones

 Workflow Access